CyberGsus/neovim-setup/README.md

 and therefore you can _maybe_ guess what it does but you'll have better understanding if you read the corresponding file under `fnl/`.

 Also note that the `fnl/` directory is mirrored into the `lua/` directory, except for the `lua/<dir>/init.lua` files which are generated by the makefile automatically so I don't miss any `require`s.
-The only job of those file is to source everything under the directory.
+The only job of those files is to source everything under the directory.

 # Dependencies